shiki/dotfiles/README.md

         ```
     2. Enable the keybinding in XCode → Preferences → Key Bindings

+### AppCode

+AppCode settings are synchronized using a git repo.

+1. Follow the instructions in [Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository).
+2. Use the `appcode-settings` Github repo.

+## Android Development

-## Android Studio
+### Android Studio

 Android Studio settings are synchronized using a git repo.

 1. Follow the instructions in [Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository).
 2. Use the `android-studio-settings` Github repo.

-## AppCode
+## Browsers

-AppCode settings are synchronized using a git repo.

-1. Follow the instructions in [Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository).
-2. Use the `appcode-settings` Github repo.

-## Chrome
+### Chrome

 Install these extensions.